tejama/git-practice/README.md

  - git log: Show history of project commits
  - git branch -c: create branch
  - git checkout: switch branches
- - git merges: Merge changes from different branches
+ - git merge: Merge changes from different branches
+ - git merge --abort: Abort a merge in the event of a merge conflict that you want to back out of
+ - git merge <branch>: Merge the specified branch
+ - git merge --no-commit --no-ff <branch>:
  - git remote add <remote> <url>: Add a new <remote> and <url>
  - git remote -v: List remote repos
  - git push -u <remote> <branch>: Push <branch> to <remote>, and set default upstream for <branch>